 We released our first joint IDC/Wegener product: The Edgecaster Pro for digital program insertion, combining the sophisticated SCTE-35 targeting and blocking capabilities of IDC's Laser with video decoding and graphics overlay features of Wegener's respected iPump line.
-We have recently received our first order from a prestigious broadcaster in Mexico.
-That order is expected to ship in Q2,
+We received our first order from MVS TV, a prestigious broadcaster in Mexico.
+Other broadcasters are evaluating this innovative new product and we expect additional orders before the end of the year.